frozenfrank/byte-bin/RESULTS.md

 ![Downsized Mandelbrot Fractal Image](./img/sample_mandelbrot_medium.jpeg)

 In this exercise, we were interested in optimizing the performance of `C++` code to produce the correct result in a timely manner.
 The yellow line with stars represents the real time a human would spend waiting for the program to finish.
-Dividing the problem into smaller chunks (threads) which could run concurrently improved performance, with severely dimishing returns after maxing out the hardware capabilities of the lab machines.
+Dividing the problem into smaller chunks (threads) which could run concurrently improved performance, with severely diminishing returns after maxing out the hardware capabilities of the lab machines.

 ![Mandelbrot Execution Time by Thread Configuration](./img/results_summary_chart.png)